DevPanghate/Trend_analysis/README.md

-# Trend Analysis
+# Channel_formation
-Project to perform trend analysis on past cryptocurrency data
+Project to detect channel formations in candlestick data